lorenzetti-hep/lorenzetti/README.md

 ### Running with Docker

-If you take a look at the [Lorenzett's DockerHub](https://hub.docker.com/r/lorenzett/lorenzett) you'll find two main images:
+If you take a look at the [Lorenzetti's DockerHub](https://hub.docker.com/r/lorenzett/lorenzett) you'll find two main images:

 * lorenzett/lorenzett:latest
 * lorenzett/lorenzett:sdumont

 We'll refer to the `latest` image as `base`, since `sdumont` inherits from it.
-More details on how these images are generated [here](https://github.com/jodafons/lorenzett/tree/master/docker), on the `docker/` directory.
+More details on how these images are generated [here](https://github.com/jodafons/lorenzetti/tree/master/docker), on the `docker/` directory.

 Our base image is meant for users that want to do a custom run on Lorenzett.
 If you're a first-timer, you'll want the `lorenzett/lorenzett:sdumont` image.